All eligible Vodafone employees contribute into LifeSight, a Master Trust run by WTW, with Vodafone also contributing a percentage of your salary.

-There are a variety of documents for you to read which provide more information about LifeSight and the new options available to you.
+More information about LifeSight and the options available to you is available on this website as well as in your LifeSight Account.
 Alternatively, you can watch the video for a quick tour of the LifeSight website.

 - Video – a short video to guide you through how to manage your account online.
 Other helpful videos are available in the My Resources section of your LifeSight Account.

 Or take a look at the Frequently Asked Questions below.